GersbachKa/CosmicRainPi/README.md

 # Operation instructions:
 **1) Find the IP of the Pi**

-Control the Pi by SSHing into it using your favorite SSH client (we use PuTTY).
-Since the Pi generates a new IP every time it starts up, the first step is to find the IP. .
+We control the Pi by SSHing into it using an SSH client (we use PuTTY).
+Since the Pi generates a new IP every time it starts up, the first step is to find the IP.

-A) Use the HDMI port on the Pi and connect it to a monitor.
+A) Plug the Pi into a monitor by using the HDMI out on the Pi.
 Plug a USB keyboard into the USB port of the Pi.
-If you're asked to login, the credentials are pi//cosmic
+If you're asked to login, the credentials are     username: pi      password: cosmic

 B) Press ctrl+alt+T to open up a terminal window and type ifconfig (not ipconfig).
-Record the WLAN IP - so far it starst with 10.156. ... at least on the Bothell campus
+Record the WLAN IP - so far it starst with 10.156. ... at least on the Bothell campus.

 **2) Connect to the Pi from your computer**

 SSH into the Pi by using your favorite client and using the IP you recorded in step 1.
+For PuTTY, this is as easy as just typing the IP into the box and leaving all othe settings at their defaults.

 **3) Navigate to the proper directory**